 The Plan's financial statements are prepared using the accrual basis of accounting.
 Employee contributions are recognized as revenues in the period in which the contributions are due.
-City contributions are recognized as revenue when due pursuant to the actuarial valuation.
+City contributions are recognized as revenue when due pursuant to the actuarial valuation and the City has made a commitment to pay.
 Share Plan contributions are recognized as revenue in the period in which they are approved by the State.
 Benefits and refunds are recognized when due and payable in accordance with the terms of the Plan.
 Interest and other income are recorded as earned and dividend income is recorded as of the ex-dividend date.